joelbreit/family-gift-exchange/SETUP.md

 ## Clean Up React's Default Files

 1. Replace the files in ./public
-2. Update the <title> in ./public/index.html
+2. Update the title tag in ./public/index.html
 3. In ./src, create a components/ folder, a pages/ folder, and a styles/ folder
-4. Move App.js to ./pages, rename to Home.js, and update imports
+4. ~~Move App.js to ./pages, rename to Home.js, and update imports~~ Delete App.js and App.css
 5. Move .css files to ./styles, rename to .scss, and update imports
 6. Replace index.js with:
 ```JavaScript